tutankhamunII/tutankhamunII/README.md

 - 👋 Hi, I’m @tutankhamunII
-- 👀 I’m interested in Robotics, Machine Learning, and Computer Engineering.
+- 👀 I’m interested in Robotics, Web Development, Machine Learning, AI, and Computer Engineering.
 - 🌱 I’m currently learning Machine Learning with Python, MCUs basics and programming, and Graphical language programming with user interface.
 - 📫 How to reach me: You can reach me via email helshafe@u.rochester.edu